What I help with

 This may include:

-persistent sadness, heaviness, or flatness
+low mood, depression, sadness, or flatness

-loss of motivation or interest
+loss of motivation, interest, or direction

 feeling stuck, trapped, or unable to move forward